-Under a Model View root node you can create Views folders, Search folders, Slideshow folders and Favorites folders.
+Subordinate Folders Under a Model View root node you can create Views folders, Search folders, Slideshow folders and Favorites folders.
 The Search, Slideshow and Favorites folders are functional and cannot contain subordinate folders, so whilst you can create several Search, Slideshow or Favorites folders immediately under the Model View node you can group and better organize multiples of these folders under appropriately-named View folders.

-A Search View is a folder of elements or structures that you assemble by assigning a Model Search to the folder - when you double-click on or expand the folder, the search runs and refreshes the folder contents; you can also set a search to refresh at a defined interval, and to notify you if new results are found

-- A Slideshow folder contains links to diagrams, which you can display as a slide show with the diagrams being displayed in the sequence in which they are listed in the folder One folder represents one slide show you can run the slide show automatically or manually; in either case the diagrams are closed after they have been displayed - A Favorites folder gives you easy access to commonly-used items in the Browser window; to create hyperlinks in a Favorites folder to the required items in the Browser window; drag items from the Browser window into the Favorites folder expand it in the Browser window and then drag the items into the Favorites folder.
-Key to Model View Contents Items on the Model View can be identified by their accompanying icons: • The Recent Folder The 'Recent' folder provides links to searches that extract information on the current status of objects and items in the model.
-The searches are grouped to identify: Recently changed elements, diagrams and documents Recent posts in discussions and formal reviews Results of recently-run tests Recently requested and implemented Change items
+A Search View is a folder of elements or structures that you assemble by assigning a Model Search to the folder - when you double-click on or expand the folder, the search runs and refreshes the folder contents; you can also set a search to refresh at a defined interval, and to notify you if new results are found A Slideshow folder contains links to diagrams, which you can display as a slide show with the diagrams being displayed in the sequence in which they are listed in the folder One folder represents one slide show - you can run the slide show automatically or manually; in either case the diagrams are closed after they have been displayed • A Favorites folder gives you easy access to commonly-used items in the Browser window ; to create hyperlinks in a Favorites folder to the required items in the Browser window; drag items from the Browser window into the Favorites folder You can also export all of the View folders containing Views from any root section as an XML file, and import a Views XML file as an additional, editable Model View root node.
+These are single-level items; if you drag a Package into the Favorites folder, you cannot expand that Package there.
+However, you can double-click on the Package in the Favorites folder to select and highlight it in the Browser window.
+To select specific items inside a Package, expand it in the Browser window and then drag the items into the Favorites folder.
+Key to Model View Contents Items on the Model View can be identified by their accompanying icons: A Model Views root node • A View Folder • A Favorites Folder • 🎴 - A Search Folder • · · · · · · · · · · · · · · · · · · · MDG Technologies can define their own Model Views, in which case they will display their own technology-specific icon.
+The Recent Folder The 'Recent' folder provides links to searches that extract information on the current status of objects and items in the model.
+The searches are grouped to identify: Recently changed elements, diagrams and documents Recent posts in discussions and formal reviews Results of recently-run tests Recently requested and implemented Change items Recently reported and investigated Defacts and Issues Recently reported and investigated Defects and Issues Recently started, finished or active Tasks See the Help topic The Recent Folder .
+Accessing Operations To perform operations on the Model View contents, you can use the item context menus.